hashicorp/go-azure-sdk/resource-manager/compute/2024-11-01/availabilitysets/README.md

 ctx := context.TODO()
 id := commonids.NewAvailabilitySetID("12345678-1234-9876-4563-123456789012", "example-resource-group", "availabilitySetName")

-read, err := client.ListAvailableSizes(ctx, id)
-if err != nil {
+// alternatively `client.ListAvailableSizes(ctx, id)` can be used to do batched pagination items, err := client.ListAvailableSizesComplete(ctx, id) if err != nil {
 	// handle the error
 }
-if model := read.Model; model != nil {
+for _, item := range items {
-	// do something with the model/response object
+	// do something
 }
 ```